Aidbox/examples/subscriptions/README.md

   - Password: `password`
 - Kafka UI will be available on <http://localhost:8080/>
 - Kafka will be available on `http://localhost:9092/`

+Additionally, the docker compose file makes initial setup for Kafka and Aidbox:

+- Import FHIR Questionnaire description and create from (see `init-aidbox` service).
+- Create Kafka topic for QuestionnaireResponse-s (see `init-kafka` service).

 ## STEP 2: Set up Subscription and Destination